tanby-dynamics/partsbin/README.md

 ## Contributing
 You can contribute just by making bug reports or suggestions, or you can put your valuable time into writing new features or fixing bugs.
 See the [contribution guide](CONTRIB.md) for more information.
 Read through the [Code of Conduct](code-of-conduct.md) too please.

-All contributors (code, bug reports, suggestions) wiil be noted in the [Hall of Fame](hall-of-fame.md) (which will probably be included in the app some time).
+All contributors (code, bug reports, suggestions) wiil be noted in the [Hall of Fame](hall-of-fame.md).